 Associate Professor of Obstetrics & Gynecology

 Mysorekar’s work encompasses studies of mechanisms underlying biology and pathophysiology of the urinary bladder to studies of novel infectious etiologies for premature birth.

-Includes: Name, brief description, phone, email, social media links
+Includes: Name, brief description, phone, email, social media links and summary

 Chancellor of Washington University in St. Louis

 - Phone: 314-935-5100

 An alum of Washington University’s Law School and faculty, Martin was appointed the university’s 15th chancellor in 2018.

 Be sure headshots are cropped consistently with each other so they provide visual consistency when displayed in a list or near each other.